Legal Framework for Electronic Archiving

 When the above requirements are met, an electronic document should be given the same evidentiary value as a paper original.
 The Alberta Evidence Act contains similar provisions.

 Are there any legal requirements for electronic archiving systems (EAS)?

-HR Best Practices: Canadian evidentiary legislation provides that any person may rely on electronic documents (i.e. an electronic scanned copy) provided that they satisfy the burden of proving the document’s authenticity and the elements of the “best evidence rule.”
+HR Best Practices: Federal Canadian evidentiary legislation provides that any person may rely on electronic documents (i.e. an electronic scanned copy) provided that they satisfy the burden of proving the document’s authenticity and the elements of the “best evidence rule.”
 The best evidence rule is generally satisfied on proof of the integrity of the electronic record itself.